We have awarded more than $6,000,000 in research grants.

 Projects may be focused on pathophysiology, molecular mechanisms, cell and animal disease models, diagnostics, clinical and translational research, studies identifying treatment targets or biomarkers, genetics, bioinformatics, or other areas related to human prion diseases.

-In January 2023, the CJD Foundation may award a Postdoctoral fellowship award for a researcher who is in the early years of their post-doc career and is working under the direct supervision of a senior investigator.
-This award will fund a training fellowship in an established laboratory that will provide a foundation for the applicant’s independent research career.
+In January 2027 the CJD Foundation may award a fellowship award for a researcher who is in the early years of their career and is working under the direct supervision of a senior investigator, healthcare, or public health professional.
+This award will fund a training fellowship in an established laboratory/clinical/research setting that will provide a foundation for the applicant’s independent research career.

 Duration: 1 year